 |Payment to resident Individual or HUF||1%|

-In a case where no PAN is provided by the contractor, the TDS shall be deducted at the rate of 20%.
+In a case where no PAN is provided by the contractor, the rate of TDS will be 20%.

 Who is a sub-contractor as per section 194C?

-Any person who enters into a contract with the contractor for the purpose of supply of labor either fully or partly for the work undertaken, shall mean as a subcontractor.
+Any person who enters into a contract with the contractor for the purpose of supply of labour either fully or partly for the work undertaken shall mean as a sub-contractor.

-- The contractor being a resident while making payment to the subcontractor shall deduct TDS at the rate of 1%.
+- The contractor should be a resident while making payment to the subcontractor then they shall deduct TDS at the rate of 1%.

 - It shall also be noted that the contractor should not be an Individual or HUF(except Individual/HUF covered under tax audit u/s 44AB.)

 - The subcontractor should also be a resident under the ambit of this section.

-- The amount of consideration of the contract should not be less than Rs 30000.
+- The amount of consideration of the contract should not be less than INR 30000.

 Section 194C shall not apply in the following cases :

-- If the single payment made during the year to the contractor does not exceed Rs.
-30,000 then no TDS is required to be deducted.
-But if the cumulative payments made during the year exceed Rs.
-1,00,000 then the TDS needs to be deducted on all the payments made.
-The threshold limit of 75000 has increased to 100000 from AY 2016-17.
+- If the single payment made during the financial year to the contractor does not exceed INR 30,000 then no TDS is required to be deducted.
+But if the cumulative payments made during the financial year exceed INR 1,00,000 then the TDS needs to be deducted from the total payments made.

-- No TDS is to be deducted by the Individual or HUF for the payment to Contractor if such sum is expended for personal use.
+- No TDS is to be deducted by the Individual or HUF for the payment made to the Contractor if such sum is expended for personal use.

-- No TDS shall be deducted on the amount paid to the contractor provided, he has a business of plying, hiring or leasing of goods and carriages.
-And he owns 10 or fewer goods or carriages at any point of time during the previous year.
-And has furnished his PAN.
+- No TDS shall be deducted from the amount paid to the contractor provided, they have a business of plying, hiring, or leasing of goods and carriages.
+Also, they own 10 or fewer goods or carriages at any point of time during the previous F.Y. and have furnished their PAN.

-Deductor who deducts TDS from contract payments need to file quarterly return in Form 26Q before prescribed due date.
-Form 26Q contains detail of amount paid to contractor and TDS deducted.
+The deductor who deducts TDS from contract payments needs to file a quarterly return in Form 26Q.
+Form 26Q contains details of the amount paid to the contractor and the TDS deducted.

 In the case of TDS deducted u/s 194C, the deductor will issue TDS Certificate in Form 16A on a quarterly basis.
-Deductor should issue Form 16A within 15 days from the due date of furnishing the TDS return and it can be downloaded from the TRACES.
+The deductor should issue Form 16A within 15 days from the due date of furnishing the TDS return and it can be downloaded from the TRACES.

-No, the payments made to non resident contractor would come within the preview of section 195.
+No, the payments made to the non-resident contractors would come within the preview of section 195.